Geometric Approach to Light Rings in Axially Symmetric Spacetimes: Introduction

 \section{Introduction}

-The circular photon orbits (such as photon spheres and light rings) have emerged as highly attractive topics in the explorations of black holes and other ultra-compact astrophysical objects as black hole mimickers, with their significance manifested through multiple avenues in theoretical and observational studies.
-Firstly, they are directly linked to the observed photon rings in black hole optical images \cite{EHT2019a,EHT2019b,EHT2022,Wald2019,Perlick2022,Vagnozzi2023}.
+The circular photon orbits (e.g., photon spheres and light rings) have emerged as highly attractive topics in the investigations of black holes and other ultra-compact astrophysical objects as black hole mimickers.
+Their significance is manifested through multiple avenues in theoretical and observational studies.
+Firstly, they are directly linked to the observed photon rings in black hole optical images \cite{EHT2019a,EHT2019b,EHT2022,Wald2019,Perlick2022,Vagnozzi2023,Roussille2025}.
 Secondly, they have dominant influences on other astrophysical observations, such as gravitational lensing in astrophysical systems \cite{Virbhadra2000,Bozza2002,Iyer2006,Tsukamoto2016}.
-Thirdly, circular photon orbits uncover nontrivial relationships among Lyapunov exponent, chaotic motions of photons, and quasi-normal modes in gravitational perturbations \cite{Cardoso2008}.
-The Lyapunov exponent of photons perturbed from circular orbits, which characterizes the chaotic behavior of photon motions \cite{Deich2023}, has a remarkable connection with the imaginary part of quasi-normal mode frequency in the eikonal limit \cite{Cardoso2008,ChenYB2012,LiPC2021,Das2023}.
-Fourthly, the existence of stable circular photon orbits may become a hint for spacetime instability.
-Some recent works suggested that stable circular photon orbits may induce nonlinear instability in the dynamical evolution of black holes coupled with matter fields, producing notable observational signatures in gravitational waves and quasi-normal modes \cite{Cardoso2014,Keir2016,GaoSJ2022,Cunha2023}.
+Thirdly, circular photon orbits reveal nontrivial relationships among the Lyapunov exponent, the chaotic motion of photons, and quasi-normal modes in gravitational perturbations \cite{Cardoso2008,Giataganas2024}.
+The Lyapunov exponent of photons perturbed from circular orbits, which characterizes the chaotic behavior of photon motions \cite{Deich2023}, has a remarkable connection with the imaginary part of the quasi-normal mode frequency in the eikonal limit \cite{Cardoso2008,ChenYB2012,LiPC2021,Das2023}.
+Fourthly, the existence of stable circular photon orbits may serve as an indicator of spacetime instability.
+Some recent works suggested that stable circular photon orbits may induce nonlinear instabilities in the dynamical evolution of black holes coupled with matter fields, producing notable observational signatures in gravitational waves and quasi-normal modes \cite{Cardoso2014,Keir2016,GaoSJ2022,Cunha2023}.
 Finally, the circular photon orbits may also reveal the topological properties of spacetimes \cite{YinJ2023,Cunha2017,Cunha2018,Cunha2020,WeiSW2020}.
-A number of studies have shown that the photon spheres and light rings in different types of spacetimes (such as black hole spacetimes, horizon-less spacetimes produced by ultracompact objects, and naked singularity spacetimes) exhibit entirely different features \cite{Dolan2016,Cederbaum2016,Gibbons2016,JiaJJ2018a,JiaJJ2018b,Berry2020,Isomura2023,GaoSJ2021,GanQY2021,GuoGZ2023,Cunha2017,Cunha2018,Cunha2020,WeiSW2020,Xavier2024}.
+Many studies have shown that the photon spheres and light rings in different classes of spacetimes (e.g., black hole spacetimes, horizon-less spacetimes produced by ultracompact objects, and naked singularity spacetimes) exhibit entirely different features \cite{Dolan2016,Cederbaum2016,Gibbons2016,JiaJJ2018a,JiaJJ2018b,Berry2020,Isomura2023,GaoSJ2021,Ghosh2021,GanQY2021,GuoGZ2023,Shaikh2019,JingJL2023,Murk2024,Cunha2017,Cunha2018,Cunha2020,WeiSW2020,Xavier2024}.
+The circular photon orbits in such spacetimes impose strong constraints on the event horizon, causal structure, and black hole hairs \cite{Cunha2020,Ghosh2023,Ghosh2025}.